Bowhead Whale Audiovisual Installation Will Provide Mighty Experience

 “It’s been wonderful composing music to enhance the beautiful bowhead whale film.
 Hopefully the whole project will remind the public that we share our planet with truly precious, graceful and awesome creatures, who need our protection.”

 “The project was something totally different to what I’ve worked on in the past, as I was given complete freedom in the direction I wanted to take the music.
-When I first watched the whale around on its own, it just looked really isolated, sat in this environment by itself, so I took the route of something quite dark, with flickers of gentle melody creeping through here and there.
+When I first watched the whale swimming around on its own, it just looked really isolated, sat in this environment by itself, so I took the route of something quite dark, with flickers of gentle melody creeping through here and there.
 I wanted there to be a lot of layers and detail to the music, and for the music to emphasise what was on-screen as well as the unsettling lonely atmosphere I wanted to give people watching.

 “Thank you to Rob Mackay and Helen Mitchell from University of Hull for their extensive help, suggestions, and guidance throughout the project, Hull Maritime Museum for the opportunity, Hull College of Art and Design for their excellent work bringing the Bowheads to life, and also to Nadira Hendarta for her suggestions and encouragement.”